Erasmus+: School of Engineering

 The School regulations allow Academic Coordinators the possibility to, where they deem appropriate, award additional points to candidates, for certain parameters:

-• thesis and courses abroad: points assigned to favor thesis work or courses at the Host Institution.
-If the Host University proposes obbligatory conditions for study activities, the Coordinator can exclude students whose programmes of study do not comply
+- thesis and courses abroad: points assigned to favor thesis work or courses at the Host Institution.
+If the Host University proposes mandatory conditions for study activities, the Coordinator can exclude students whose programmes of study do not comply with them.

-• priority is given in the selection process to students who have not already taken part in an Erasmus+ exchange in the same study cycle, as indicated in the Call
+- The Coordinator may give priority to students who have not already taken part in an Erasmus+ exchange in the same study cycle.

 Thesis Work, Research and Internships Abroad

-The Erasmus+ Programme allows students the chance to carry out thesis work, research and internships at the university abroad.
+The Erasmus+ Programme allows students to carry out thesis work, research and internships at the Partner University.

-Students intending to carry out the abovementioned activities must prepare a letter, signed by their Supervisor in Padova (or if the student is not yet able to define the argument or supervisor, the Academic Coordinator).
-For this letter students should use the model available online and it should include a declaration of the Supervisor’s support of the activity abroad.
+Students wishing to carry out the abovementioned activities must prepare a letter, signed by their Supervisor in Padova (or if the student is not yet able to define the topic or supervisor, the Academic Coordinator).
+For this letter students should use the template available online and it should include a declaration of the Supervisor’s support of the activity abroad.

 Language knowledge